lacchain/gas-management/docs/Architecture.md

 Transactions that do not satisfy these rules will be rejected.

+### Local Account Permission Smart Contract
+Writer nodes can deploy and customize a Local Account Permissioning Contract, which is a permissioning layer that writer node operators can use to filter (by whitelisting) the reliable addresses (senders) they allow to send transactions to the network through their writer node under rules customizable by the writer node operator, so transactions that do not meet the requirements presented in Section 2.2 are broadcasted to the network.
+This allows for each writer node operator to define its own rules to allow transactions to be broadcasted to the network by them.
+For writer nodes exposed to external users, services, and applications, this is extremely important, because writer node operators will be accountable for those transactions if their node broadcasts them, no matter who the original sender is.

 ### Relay Hub Smart Contract
 This contract is based on EIP 1077.
-The contract receives a transaction whose data field is decoded by RLP to obtain the parameters of the original transaction, which are the address of the original sender, the gas limit, the nonce, the original data sent and the destination address of this data.
+The contract receives the user transaction whose data field is decoded by RLP to obtain the parameters of the original transaction, which are the address of the original sender, the gas limit, the nonce, the original data sent and the destination address of this data.

 Then verifies that address which the node of the organization has chosen to send transactions has not reached the gas limit for that block.
 In case everything is correct, the transaction is forwarded to the recipient contract or create a new smart contract.